MA Linguistics and Social Anthropology

 In anthropology, you will take Social Anthropology 2: Key Concepts; and Ethnography: Theory and Practice.
 These courses provide a historical overview of anthropology with a thematic approach and also introduce the practice of ethnography.

 You will continue to choose specialist courses according to your interests.
-You will also take Belief, Thought, and Language; and Culture and Power.
-You will also take a specialised research training course before starting your honours dissertation, which is regarded by many students as the most formative experience of their undergraduate studies.
+You will also take a specialised research training course before starting your honours dissertation (in either linguistics or social anthropology), which is regarded by many students as the most formative experience of their undergraduate studies.

 Find out more about the compulsory and optional courses in this degree programme.